 Having families attend and catering to their needs is a very important focus for the Woodstock Fruit Festival.

 We will be having various Children's Activities on the schedule during the daytime, including Go-karts, Food Prep Classes, Children's Craft Classes, Face-painting, Tie-dying, and Children's Yoga and Fitness Classes.

 Children can attend these activities accompanied by a parent or care-giver.

 If you have any questions about our activities for children please contact us at WoodstockFruitFestival@gmail.com.

 What is the payment and refund policy of The Woodstock Fruit Festival?

-In order to take advantage of the current low price, you need either to pay the total amount in full or set up a payment plan.
-For more detail please refer to the Registration Page.
+In order to take advantage of the current low price, you need either to pay the total amount in full or set up a payment plan by the end of the month.
+The admission fees increase on the 1st of each month.
+For more details please refer to the Registration Page.

 Children with free entries are not charged processing fees.

 After July 20th you have a choice of